Anxiety

 For anyone working with a child experiencing EBSA:

 If a child is struggling to attend school, the sensory environment should be assessed as a contributing factor before assuming the problem is purely psychological.
-A child whose sensory needs are unmet at school isn't avoiding school because of anxiety alone; they're avoiding a physically aversive environment, and that's a rational response.
+A child whose sensory needs are unmet at school is avoiding a physically aversive environment, and that's a rational response.